salirafi/Jakarta-Heat-Risk-App/README.md

 🎥 [**YOU CAN ACCESS THE LIVE DEMO HERE**](https://jakarta-heat-risk-app.vercel.app/) 🎥

-⚠️ **IMPORTANT!** ⚠️  This app is a personal project for data analysis learning, so the BMKG API is not used directly in the app, but rather as database fetching.
-Also, code might not be optimized for smoother user's experience.
-For first time loading, the web might take a few seconds.
+⚠️ **IMPORTANT!** ⚠️  This app currently uses a locally stored SQLite database that is bundled with the deployment, instead of fetching live weather data from an API or cloud server.
+As a result, the forecast data is static and only changes when the database is manually updated and re-uploaded.
+Because regularly refreshing the deployed database is tedious, the app uses a fixed default current time (March 22, 2026, 11:00 WIB) that falls within the available data range.
+This will be fixed in the future when the app is ready to be pushed to production phase.

 ![Jakarta Heat Risk App](/figures/main_page.png)